title

 As part of Creators for the Planet, Sony and Creo developed the Sustainability Prize, a program that invites photographers and filmmakers passionate about communicating key themes linked to the Sustainable Development Goals.

-Set up to amplify the smaller stories exploring these social and environmental issues, the initiative spotlights one series from the Sony World Photography Awards Professional competition and one short film from the Sony Future Filmmaker Awards.
+Set up to amplify the smaller stories exploring these social and environmental issues, the initiative spotlights one series from the Sony World Photography Awards Series competition and one short film from the Sony Future Filmmaker Awards.

 The Sustainability Prize winners each receive $5,000, plus a range of Sony digital imaging equipment.
 The winners will be revealed through a digital announcement across the Sony Future Filmmaker Awards and World Photography Organisation websites and social media channels.